Coronavirus: Advice for Northern Ireland Travellers

 Foreign & Commonwealth Office travel advice

-The Foreign & Commonwealth Office (FCO) currently advises UK nationals on where it's safe to travel abroad.
+The Foreign, Commonwealth & Development Office (FCDO, formerly FCO until Sept 2020) currently advises UK nationals on where it's safe to travel abroad.

-The FCO updated its advice against ‘all but essential’ travel and exempting destinations that they say no longer pose an unacceptably high risk for British travellers.
-Click here for the current list of exemptions.
-Countries and territories currently exempted.
+They maintain a list of destinations that they say no longer pose an unacceptably high risk for British travellers.
+You can view the latest list on Gov.uk website.
 This advice is being kept under constant review.

-Please note: FCO advice can also determine whether or not you're able to get a refund or insurance payout if you're due to travel to specific locations.
+Please note: FCDO advice can also determine whether or not you are able to get a refund or insurance pay-out if you're due to travel to specific locations.